 8 Ways to Protect Your Town's Water Supply

-There are a number of important factors involved in the creation of clean, healthy drinking water.
-First of all, water supplies come from underground (aquifers), lakes, rivers, and sometimes desalinated sea water.
+A number of important factors are involved in the creation of clean, healthy drinking water.
+First, water supplies come from underground aquifers, lakes, rivers, and sometimes desalinated sea water.
 Water is purified and disinfected with chlorine.
 Then the treated water flows either by pipes or gravity to reservoirs or water tanks.
-Once the water goes down the drain and into a sewer system, it is then treated and released back into a body of water or is used for agricultural or industrial purposes.
+Once the water goes down the drain and into a sewer system, it is either treated and released back into a body of water, or used for agricultural or industrial purposes.

-In order to have a reliable and continuous source of clean water, free of disease pathogens, municipalities need to have certain standards in place.
-As a consumer, it is also up to you and to support efforts to protect your local water supply.
+In order to have a reliable and continuous source of clean water, free of disease pathogens, municipalities need certain standards in place.
+As a consumer, it is also up to you to support efforts to protect your local water supply.

 Here are 8 of the primary ways clean water supplies can be achieved: